microsoft/CCF/doc/overview/consensus.rst

 A two-transaction reconfiguration is triggered by the same mechanism as in one-transaction reconfiguration, i.e. a change to ``public:ccf.gov.nodes.info``.
 It does however not become active immediately.
 Joining nodes are held in a ``LEARNER`` and then ``UP_TO_DATE_LEARNER`` state in which they receive copies of the ledger, but they are not taken into account in commit-level decisions or leader selection until a quorum of them has caught up.
 They recognize this fact by observing the commit of the reconfiguration transaction that includes their own addition to ``public:ccf.gov.nodes.info`` while replaying the reconfiguration transaction.
 This means that they have seen all preceding transactions up until their addition to the network.

-Once a node reaches this point, they submit an RPC call for promotion to the current leader, which changes the ``ready_for_promotion`` flag in their entry in ``public:ccf.gov.nodes.info``.
+Once a node reaches this point, they submit an RPC call to the current leader, to notify them.
+The leader then changes the ``up_to_date`` flag in the nodes entry in ``public:ccf.gov.nodes.info``.
 When the number of nodes in the next scheduled configuration reaches the required quorum of acknowledgements, the new configuration becomes fully active and the leader confirms this by promoting all of the new nodes of the configuration (some of which may still be catching up) to ``TRUSTED``.
 It is also at this point that nodes scheduled for retirement can safely begin to retire.

 This sample illustrates the addition of a single node to a one-node network with two-transaction reconfiguration: